fis/aoc/readme.md

 - Go packages
   - `20??/*`: Individual AoC puzzle solutions.
 If there's any code shared between multiple puzzles that's still specific to one year, it's also in here.
-The `days` subpackage for each year serves two functions: it imports all the days, and also contains a unit test to verify each puzzle using the puzzle inputs and outputs in the `testdata/YYYY/dayDD.{txt,out}` files.
+The top-level subpackage for each year serves two functions: it imports all the days (so other packages can get them all as a group), and also contains a unit test to verify each puzzle using the puzzle inputs and outputs in the `testdata/YYYY/dayDD.{txt,out}` files.
   - `cmd/aoc`: Multipurpose binary to execute any of the puzzles.
   - `glue`: Framework code so that the individual puzzle solutions can register solvers (and possibly other related utilities) for the binary via init